 Those units that included a built-in pump scored better in this category.
-See the final section of our general buyer’s guide to find out why you might want this functionality.
-As we note repeatedly throughout our reviews and in our general buyer’s guide, you can purchase a separate condensate removal pump and connect it to units that don’t include a built-in pump to achieve the same functionality.
+See the relevant section of our basement dehumidifier buyer’s guide to find out why you might want this functionality.
+As we note repeatedly throughout our reviews and in our basement dehumidifier buyer’s guide, you can purchase a separate condensate removal pump and connect it to units that don’t include a built-in pump to achieve the same functionality.

 All but one of the dehumidifiers we tested feature either an LED or LCD display.
 This display shows the ambient air’s relative humidity.
 It also shows the time when setting the timer, set humidity level when adjusting the desired humidity, etc.